Tcarters/jenkinsEssentialForDev/Jenkins-with-SpringHello-Email-Notification/README.md

-# Integration of SpringBoot Application with Jenkins
+# Integration of SpringBoot Application with Jenkins with Email Notification enabled
+In this demo, We build a Continuous develivery of Small SpringBoot App running on gitHub.
+And we try to show case with the notifiation enabled to be alerted when a fail/success arise.
+The demo goes by following below steps.
+Enjoy !!!

-## Step 1 : On Jenkins Dashboard
+## Step 1 : Going to the Jenkins Dashboard
 - Create a new job
 - Enter your application name on the filed `Enter an item name`
 - Select `` Freestyle project``